 If you do need to wash, wash on the coolest and most gentle setting for almost all garments.
 Sure, if you're washing stinky, sweaty gym clothes, wash with warmer water and a rougher cycle to make sure they are cleaned through and through, but unless you're wearing your Linen Dress or Cotton Sweater for a triathlon, they do not require the same attention and are better off because of it!

 When washing, we also hope you'll consider placing delicate items like linen or linen blend garments into a mesh garment bag to wash as they won't end up stretched out around the center of the washing machine and be pulled or warped after the wash.
 Putting like items into their own mesh bags to wash is a brilliant idea.

 Finally, wash like items and colors whenever possible.
 Yes, your parents were right when they said you should sort your laundry if you care about it.
-And if pieces you're buying are slow fashion and responsibly made, they're likely a larger investment piece that you'll want to take care of.
+And if the pieces you're buying are slow fashion and responsibly made, they're likely a larger investment piece that you'll want to take care of.
 Wash similar colors, like whites, brights, and darks together.
 Wash all denim together and only the denim.
 Wash delicate items with other delicate items.
 You get the idea.

 Cold, gentle, and hanging dry are the three most important parts of washing garments like ours.
-Hand-washing is even better but we realize not everyone has the time or energy to make that happen.
+Hand washing is even better, but we realize not everyone has the time or energy to make that happen.
 Washing like items and colors will avoid bleeding, staining, or other issues associated with fabric colors.

-In the end, every piece you purchase should be treated as an investment.
+Ultimately, every piece you purchase should be treated as an investment.
 These items were not simply made to sit in a box or hang in a closet.
 They are made to be worn, worn well, and worn often, and taking care of them in between each wear makes the world of difference in how they look through their lifetime and how they last.

 Ready to add that next closet staple to your wardrobe?